Syknapse/My-Learning-Tracker/README.md

 ----

-If you find this useful for your own needs you are welcome to fork a copy, customise it or even give it a star.
+If you find this useful for your own needs you are welcome to fork a copy, customise it or even give it a star :)

 **You can [follow me on Twitter](https://twitter.com/Syknapse "@Syknapse") or [get in touch](https://syknapse.github.io/Syk-Houdeib/#contact "My contact section | Portfolio")**